 INT - The wipers operate every few seconds.
-In low speed and high speed, the wipers run continuously.

-On EX and Si models in U.S., and LX, EX and Si models in Canada The length of the wiper interval is varied automatically according to the vehicle's speed.
+On EX, EX-L and Si models in the U.S., and LX, EX-L and Si models in Canada The length of the wiper interval is varied automatically according to the vehicle's speed.

-Vary the delay by turning the INT TIME ring.
-If you turn it to the shortest delay, the wipers change to low speed when the vehicle speed exceeds 12 mph (20km/h).
+Vary the delay by turning the adjustment ring.
+If you turn it to the shortest delay (position), the wipers change to low speed operation when the vehicle speed exceeds 12 mph (20 km/h).